mrWh1te/Botmation/README.md

 ### Running Bots Concurrently

-This project works with the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) module, so you can run multiple bots concurrently!
+Botmation is compatible with the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) module, making it easy to run multiple bots concurrently!

 To get started, check out the [examples/puppeteer-cluster.ts](/src/examples/puppeteer-cluster.ts) on how to set up multiple bots.
-You can use both the Object-Oriented class or go purely functional.
+You can use both the Object-Oriented class or go purely Functional.
 The example has both.

-You can copy/paste the code locally or clone this repo locally, install the npm dependencies, then run this command:
+Clone this repo locally, install the npm dependencies, then run this command to try out the example:

 ```
 npm run build && npm run examples/puppeteer-cluster
 ```

-It will build the project source code then run the puppeteer-cluster example.
+It will build the project source code then run the `puppeteer-cluster` example.

 # Advanced Techniques

-There's more you can do, given the composable nature of these functions.
+There's more you can do with Botmation, given the composable nature of `BotAction`'s.
 For starters, `BotAction`'s have an optional param, yet to be mentioned that's part of a higher order system called `injects`.

 Injects
 -------